kacole2/chef-jumpsquares/README.md

 #### jumpsquares::thin_nginx
 Just include `jumpsquares::thin_and_nginx` in your node's `run_list`.
 However, go to `thin_nginx` and make sure the attributes match what is shown above.

+#### jumpsquares::passenger_nginx
+Just include `jumpsquares::passenger_and_nginx` in your node's `run_list`.
+This will install all the necessary components.
+No attributes are necessary.

 Contributing
 ------------
-I'm not a developer.
-This is probably very ugly.
-Feel free to make this not look like garbage! :)
+I am not a software developer by nature.
+Just a hack.
+Please contribute to make this better.

 <br>
 1. Fork the repository on Github <br>